Early Warning Systems

 On the one hand, an EWS includes the gathering, processing and presentation of information in a consistent and meaningful manner to allow the generation of alert messages and, on the other hand, the generation and transmission of alert messages to the citizens at risk by means of warning communication.

-The important of early warning systems in disaster preparedness
+The importance of early warning systems in disaster preparedness

 Early warning systems aim to mitigate the risk produced by disasters.
 By providing advanced notice of potential hazards, early warning systems enable individuals, communities, and organizations to take appropriate measures to minimize the potential impact of disasters.